isomerpages/sportsg-corp/media-centre/media-release/_posts/2012-09-02-post-12,000 Sg Residents Celebrate The Opening Of The Singapore National Games 2012 At Punggol Waterway.md

 * Cluster identity and passion and love for SNG

 WHEN WILL THE RESULTS OF THE AWARDS BE ANNOUNCED?
-Results will be announced after the closing ceremony of the SNG 2012 on 9 September 2012 at Bishan Stadium.
+<br>Results will be announced after the closing ceremony of the SNG 2012 on 9 September 2012 at Bishan Stadium.

 **For media enquiries, please contact:**